Sitefinity/sitefinity-aspnetcore-mvc-samples/README.md

 * Quantum Sample Page - for working with the Quantum sample demo.
 * Starter Template - for basing your project with everything set-upped.
 * Widget Library - for building your custom distributed widget libraries and templates.
 Additionally this sample includes information on how to add your own custom scripts alongside the views.
+* Mega Menu - for building a complex menu with dropdowns and placing custom/personalized content in those dropdowns.